EvoTestOps/VisualLogAnalyzer/README.md

 - Rename `.env.sample` to `.env`
 - or run compose with `docker compose --env-file .env.sample up`

+You can also modify the default values of the `.env` file according to your needs.

 Once running, navigate to [http://localhost:5000/dash/](http://localhost:5000/dash/)

 The repo comes with an example light-oauth2 dataset that you can use when trying out the application.
 Feel free to delete it if you have no use for it.